Military occupation: Occupation and the laws of war

 Protected persons who are in occupied territory shall not be deprived, in any case or in any manner whatsoever, of the benefits of the present Convention by any change introduced, as the result of the occupation of a territory, into the institutions or government of the said territory, nor by any agreement concluded between the authorities of the occupied territories and the Occupying Power, nor by any annexation by the latter of the whole or part of the occupied territory.

-Article 49 prohibits the forced mass movement of people out of or into occupied state's territory:
+Article 49 prohibits the forced mass movement of protected civilians out of or into occupied state's territory:

 Individual or mass forcible transfers, as well as deportations of protected persons from occupied territory to the territory of the Occupying Power or to that of any other country, occupied or not, are prohibited, regardless of their motive. ...
 The Occupying Power shall not deport or transfer parts of its own civilian population into the territory it occupies.

 Protocol I (1977): "Protocol Additional to the Geneva Conventions of 12 August 1949, and relating to the Protection of Victims of International Armed Conflicts" has additional articles which cover occupation but many countries including the U.S. are not signatory to this additional protocol.

 In the situation of a territorial cession as the result of war, the specification of a "receiving country" in the peace treaty merely means that the country in question is authorized by the international community to establish civil government in the territory.
 The military government of the principal occupying power will continue past the point in time when the peace treaty comes into force, until it is legally supplanted.

 "Military government continues until legally supplanted" is the rule, as stated in Military Government and Martial Law, by William E. Birkhimer, 3rd edition 1914.

-Beginning of the occupation
+Qualification of a territory as occupied

-Article 42 of the 1907 Hague Convention on Land Warfare specifies that a "[t]erritory is considered occupied when it is actually placed under the authority of the hostile army."
+Article 42 under Section III of the 1907 Fourth Hague Convention specifies that a "[t]erritory is considered occupied when it is actually placed under the authority of the hostile army."
+This definition does not rely on a subjective perception, but rather on the "territory's de facto submission to the authority" of the occupant.
+Article 2 of the Geneva Conventions indicates that the definition applies to "all cases of partial or total occupation of the territory of a High Contracting party", even if no armed resistance is encountered.
 The form of administration by which an occupying power exercises government authority over occupied territory is called military government.
-Neither the Hague Conventions nor the Geneva Conventions specifically define or distinguish an act of "invasion".
-Article 2 of the Geneva Conventions expanded on this to include situations in which no armed resistance is encountered.

 There does not have to be a formal announcement of the beginning of a military government, nor is there any requirement of a specific number of people to be in place, for an occupation to commence.
 Birkhimer writes: